How do I file a complaint against a food outlet?

 The complaint can be filed one of three ways:

-- You can come to our department and fill out a complaint form by hand.
+- Come in to our office and fill out a complaint form in person.

-- You can fill out the complaint form on the website (located here) and email it to firstname.lastname@example.org for review.
+- You can fill out the complaint form on the website (located here) and email it to firstname.lastname@example.org .

 How many food outlets are there in Grant County?